the-thunderhead/bot/README.md

 - [JDA KTX](https://github.com/MinnDevelopment/jda-ktx) — Kotlin extensions for JDA
 - [Ask The Thunderhead](https://askthethunderhead.com), [Crunch](https://github.com/Redempt/Crunch) and [Overpass Semi Bold Font](https://github.com/RedHatOfficial/Overpass) — The website, math library and font for the `/ask` command respectively
 - [SQLite JDBC Driver](https://github.com/xerial/sqlite-jdbc) — Our SQLite library
+- Vend — Creator of the bot's logo
 - ...and of course [Neal Shusterman](http://www.storyman.com/) for writing the Arc of a Scythe book series!